Chapter 33: A Redraw Cookbook

 Going old-school

-There’s no requirement to use any fancy Wimp calls to do the text plotting, however: it’s possible to use printf() for the job.
+There’s no requirement to use any fancy Wimp calls to do the text plotting, however: it’s possible to use printf() for the job as shown in Listing 33.3.
 The Wimp issues a VDU 5 before exiting from Wimp_RedrawWindow and Wimp_GetRectangle, so we can position the graphics cursor with a call to OS_Plot and print the text that we need.

 The results seen in Figure 33.3 might look a bit nostalgic, but may well be all that is required for some quick-but-functional applications.
 It should be noted that some care was needed with spaces and field widths in the printf() format string in order to get the columns to line up – how robust this would be in different screen modes is another question!
 If we wanted more repeatability then we could, of course, make six calls to printf() for each line, and align each one to the appropriate column heading icon – but it’s quickly becoming a lot of effort compared to the icons in Download 32.3 from the previous chapter.